clarkeoliver583-wq/clarkeoliver583-wq/README.md

 ## Hi there
-I'm a new github user part of an indie studio known as **Three Cheese Tundra** or for short **TCT** I am just begining to learn code and have only been introduced to `C` and the bare minimum of that
+I'm a new github user part of an indie studio known as **Three Cheese Tundra** or for short **TCT** I am just begining to learn code and have only been introduced to `C`, and the bare minimum of that
 You can reach me at clarkeoliver583@gmail.com